Glastonbury’s 50th-anniversary ticket resale is just around the corner…

-Tickets for Glastonbury 2020 went on sale at the beginning of October and have now officially sold out.
+Tickets for Glastonbury 2020 went on sale at the beginning of October 2019 and sold out in a mere matter of minutes.

-With over 2.4 million people registering to try and buy tickets to the Festival’s 50th-anniversary next year, many were left disappointed and ticketless – general admission tickets sold out in 33 minutes, following coach + ticket packages which sold out in just 27 minutes.
+With approximately 2.4 million people registering to try and buy tickets to the Festival’s 50th-anniversary this summer, many were left disappointed and ticketless – General Admission tickets sold out in 33 minutes, following Coach + Ticket packages which sold out in just 27 minutes.

 Anyone who managed to bag a ticket in the recent ticket sales will have paid a deposit of £50 and will need to pay the rest of the ticket price by April 7, 2020.